tclavier/docker-scriptcraft/README.md

 [CanaryMod](http://canarymod.net/) and [ScriptCraft](http://scriptcraftjs.org/)
 installed and ready to run.

+ScriptCraft is a Minecraft Mod that lets you extend Minecraft using the Javascript Programming Language.
+ScriptCraft makes modding Minecraft easier.
+It includes a logo-like "Drone" object that can be used to build complex buildings, roads, villages, even entire cities.
+It also includes many other features that make modding Minecraft easier.

 # Run

 To run it launch :

     docker run -p 25565:25565 -p 22:22 -it tclavier/scriptcraft

+# Play

+To test connect your minecraft client to `minecraft.tcweb.org` and read https://github.com/walterhiggins/ScriptCraft/blob/master/docs/API-Reference.md

 # Options

 Some options could be pass by environment variables :

+* `OPS` : Pseudo of first ops
 * `INIT_WORLD` : if this variable is set, all worlds will be removed at startup
-* `OPS` : Pseudo of first ops
 * `ONLINE_MODE` : true or false, option to enable account verification
 * `WORLD_TYPE` : FLAT by default
 * `GENERATE_STRUCTURES` : true or false, not used in FLAT world